WebReflection/gist-fs/README.md

 **If your token leaks** please remember to start again the procedure, remove the previous one, and not commit the same mistake again, thank you!

+**[Live Demo](https://webreflection.github.io/gist-fs/test/) that creates a new Gist** on your behalf once you have provided your TOKEN and checked the devtools console.

 - - -

 Now, because I am going on vacation you can have a *gist* (no pun intended) of how this module works, out of the [index.html](./test/index.html) file which already code cover most of this module.